UPCOMING EVENTS

 ABOUT US

 KaloCyte was founded by a distinguished team of researchers in physiology, bioengineering, and trauma care and is poised to deliver ErythroMer, a dried, bio-inspired artificial red blood cell, to market.
 ErythroMer is envisioned for use when stored red blood cells are unavailable, undesirable or in short supply.
-KaloCyte is supported by nearly $20M in federal grants and investor funding.
+KaloCyte is supported by over $20M in federal grants and investor funding.